hadanischal/NearbyRestaurants/README.md

 # Nearby Restaurants list App
 ## Requirements:
 * iOS 13.0+
-* Xcode 11.5
+* Xcode 11.6
 * Swift 5.2

 ## Objective:
-A Resturant app to demonstrate some examples of MVVM + RxSwift in Swift using **SOLID principles** code organisation, loose coupling, **unit testing** and some of the best practices used in modern iOS programming using `Swift`.
+A Restaurant app to demonstrate some aspect of clean architecture using  MVVM pattern, RxSwift, **SOLID principles** , code organisation, loose coupling, **unit testing** , Dark mode support and some of the best practices used in modern iOS programming using `Swift`.

-The restaurants data of Australian cities are fetched from [Zomato API](https://developers.zomato.com/api).
+The restaurants data of Australian cities are fetched from Zomato API https://developers.zomato.com/api.
 Please create a free API-KEY from the website if required.

-App Goal:
+### App Goal:
 * This project was intended to work as a Resturant search demo projects for iOS using Swift.
 * The demo uses the [Zomato API](https://developers.zomato.com/api) since it is well-maintained API which returns information in a JSON format.
 * Use of UITableViewController to display Resturant list information.